RuiBoGithub/E-Plotting/README.md

 # E+Plotting
-This library aims to create a universal template to postprocess EnergyPlus output files, which include
+This library aims to create a universal template to postprocess EnergyPlus output files, which include:
 * Energy use plotting
 * IEQ plotting
 * Validation analysis across different time scales
 > Error bar <br>
-> Error metric calculation
+> Error metric calculation <br>

+This will be updated over time.